-The CM is responsible for monitoring the participant's PCSP and ensuring needed services are provided effectively to the participant to advance his or her goals and objectives, as identified in the PCSP.
-If services are not being provided as documented within the PCSP or if the CM has concerns that the participant?s needs are not met, the CM shall work with the participant and the participant?s legal guardian or authorized representative, if applicable, to create a participant corrective action plan (CAP) within fourteen(14) calendar days of identifying the service delivery issue.
+The service advisor is responsible for monitoring the participant's PCSP and ensuring needed services are provided effectively to the participant to advance his or her goals and objectives, as identified in the PCSP.
+If services are not being provided as documented within the PCSP or if the service advisor has concerns that the participant's needs are not met, the service advisor shall work with the participant and the participant's legal guardian or authorized representative, if applicable, to create a participant corrective action plan (CAP) within fourteen(14) calendar days of identifying the service delivery issue.
 A CAP is developed to address issues that interfere with the delivery of PDS services, including but not limited to: